web-extractors/arachnid-seo-js/README.md

 ##### event: 'info'

-* Emitted when a general activity take place like: getting next page batch to process.
+* Emitted when a general activity takes place like: getting the next page batch to process.
 * Payload: <InformativeMessage(String)>

 ##### event: 'error'

-* Emitted when an error occurs while processing link or batch of links, ex.
+* Emitted when an error occurs while processing a link or batch of links, ex.
 URL with invalid hostname.
 * Payload: <ErrorMessage(String)>

 ##### event: 'pageCrawlingStarted'